Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 ⚠️ Important!

 Remember to bring cash!
-They don’t accept card payments in most huts, so having some money with you is always better.
+Most huts don’t accept card payments, so having some money with you is always better.

 La Travessa dels 3 Refugis route